Eleven-am/frames/README.md

     * Obviously frames controls the remote player based on local interactions

 #### Miscellaneous
-* By right clicking on media posters you can modify the information of the media.
+* By clicking on the edit button inside a media page you can modify the information of the media.
 The images, TMDB ID
   ![](art/20.png)
   ![](art/27.png)